dbil17/IT1025-1/README.md

 To describe the relationship between computers, printers, and routers.
 # Filename: SQLQuery.png
 Screenshot of practicing SQL queries to take out data from business questions and sort them accordingly
+# Filename: MyHTML.png
+Containes a screenshot of a website I created that is meant to influence you to adopt a puppy!